go-webauthn/webauthn/README.md

 ## Fork

-This library is a hard fork of [github.com/duo-labs/webauthn] and is tentatively the natural successor to that library.
+This library is a hard fork of [github.com/duo-labs/webauthn] and is the natural successor to that library.

 See the [migration](MIGRATION.md) guide for more information about how to migrate and the differences between the libraries.